theverything/theverything.github.io/source/_posts/2013-06-03-fun-with-stripe.markdown

 Thats it!
 You can now sign users up for subscriptions using Stripe.

-The source for this sample app can be found on [GitHub][railsapp] and below is a video of me demoing the app I mode for Code Fellows.
+The source for this sample app can be found on [GitHub][railsapp] and below is a video of me demoing the app I made for Code Fellows.

 <iframe width="560" height="315" src="http://www.youtube.com/embed/zf-17GHWNR4" frameborder="0" allowfullscreen></iframe>